Guccifer808/shadecli/README.md

 ## Arguments:

---color (required): The base color in HEX or RGB format.
-Example: #3490dc.
+- --color (required): The base color in HEX or RGB format.
+Example: `#3490dc`.`<br>`
---name (optional): The name for the color (default is primary).
-This is used to generate the names for the shades (e.g., primary-50, primary-100, etc.).
+- --name (optional): The name for the color (default is primary).
+This is used to generate the names for the shades (e.g., primary-50, primary-100, etc.).`<br>`
-By default, shadecli will look for a tailwind.config.js file in your project and update it with the new color shades (by default, it looks for tailwind.config.js or tailwind.config.cjs).
+  By default, `shadecli` will look for a tailwind.config.js file in your project and update it with the new color shades (by default, it looks for tailwind.config.js or tailwind.config.cjs).

 ## Example: